-Marketing your company on Facebook isn’t optional anymore – it’s something your customers expect.
-Beyond that, it can be a no- to low-cost way to boost your brand awareness, and an effective one at that.
-Worldwide, there are over 1.86 billion monthly active Facebook users, a number that increases 17 percent each year.
+Marketing your business on Facebook is something your customers expect.
+It’s also a no- to low-cost way to boost your brand awareness, and an effective one at that.
+Worldwide, there are over 1.86 billion active Facebook users, and that number increases 17 percent each year.

 But simply registering an account and posting intermittently isn’t enough.
-If you want to build a strong following on Facebook, you need a strategy, and you need to take specific steps to reach your goals.
+If you want to build a strong following on Facebook, you need a strategy and specific steps to reach your goals.

 Here are some ways to take your page to the next level.